lorenzopol/OpticReader-v7.0/readme.md

 1. After scanning your exam sheets, you should have a directory where each exam sheet is a single image (filename does not matter).
 2. Clone this directory or manually download the files
 3. You can launch `main.py` from cmd (after you have moved to the correct directory) by saying `python main.py`.
-4. For non-development use case insert 1 and press enter.
+4. For non-development use cases insert 1 in the cmd prompt and press enter.
 5. A new window will appear.
-Here you can modify the solutions to each question but if you want to start a scoring session, paste the absolute path to your scanned exam images in the bottom right text field and press OK
+Here you can modify the solutions to each question but if you want to start a scoring session, paste the absolute path to your scanned exam images in the bottom right text field and press OK.
-6. At this point, if you are using the standard template you can just press Si and wait.
+6. At this point, if you are using the standard template, choose "No" for the debug level and you can just press "Si" and wait.
 7. It is not recommended to change any other option apart from MultiProcess.
-If disabled, you can add debug options from the dropdown menù
+If disabled, you can add debug options from the dropdown menu.
 8. Wait for the scoring loop to finish.
-You will know when it's done because an "Excel" button will appear under the path text box
+You will know when it's done because an "Excel" button will appear under the path text box.
 9. Click on the "Excel" button so that Microsoft Excel can be launched to open the rankings file.